• Skip to primary navigation

 • Meanwhile, in a medium sauté pan over medium-low heat, warm up 1 tablespoon olive oil.
 Add onion and sauté until soften.
 Add the frozen corn and ham until warmed through.

-• Transfer the pasta to an oven safe baking dish, top with the provolone cheese.
+• Transfer the pasta to an oven safe baking dish, top with parmesan cheese.
 Bake in the oven for about 5 minutes or until golden brown.
 Remove from oven.
 Allow the pasta to sit for 5 minutes before serving.
 Serve hot.

 Notes